Looking Toward Sophomore Year

 In the spring, almost all departments have open houses.
 At these meetings the faculty will discuss the undergraduate curriculum with interested students.
 Often departmental concentrators attend these sessions and describe their experiences in the department.
 If you miss an open house, you should be sure to ask the department for the information that is distributed to concentrators, and read it carefully before or during the fall of your sophomore year.
 If you have questions, make an appointment with the departmental representative.
 The earlier you do this, the more time will be left for you to make adjustments in your course schedule.
 Don't assume that a department will waive prerequisites or make other adjustments just because they have done so in the past.
 Departmental requirements change, and hearsay does not provide adequate guidelines for course selection.

 2. Completing University and distribution requirements.
 If at all possible, you should fulfill all University and distribution requirements by the end of the sophomore year.
 This is particularly true of foreign language and introductory-level laboratory science and technology courses, which are difficult to fit into upperclass schedules.
 The more you are tempted to procrastinate in fulfilling a requirement, the more important it is for you to complete it before you begin your independent work.
+Note: You don't need to have completed all distribution requirements to study abroad.
+In fact, many students fulfill distribution requirements abroad as part of their academic program.

 3. Exploring the curriculum.
 You should try to explore departments and courses that you think might interest you (aside from potential areas of concentration) or that could be helpful in developing independent work topics.
 Sophomore year is a good time to do this because you know the opportunities available at the University but do not yet have the pressures of departmental courses and independent work.